OSGeo/gdal/gdal/doc/source/drivers/raster/bag.rst

 to present the data in a more convenient manner than is available through the generic HDF5 driver.

-BAG files have two or three image bands representing Elevation (band 1), Uncertainty (band 2) and Nominal Elevation (band 3) values for each cell in a raster grid area.
+BAG files have two image bands representing Elevation (band 1), Uncertainty (band 2) values for each cell in a raster grid area.
+Nominal Elevation values may also be present, and starting with GDAL 3.2, any 2D array of numeric data type and with the same dimensions as Elevation present under BAG_root will be reported as a GDAL band.

 The geotransform and coordinate system is extracted from the internal XML metadata provided with the dataset.
 However, some products may have